Ukko Happonen

-Ukko Antti Einari Happonen (born 13 March 2007) is a Finnish footballer who plays as a goalkeeper for Bologna U19 academy team in Primavera.
+Ukko Antti Einari Happonen (born 13 March 2007) is a Finnish footballer who plays as a goalkeeper for club Bologna.

 Youth career

 In July 2023, it was announced that Happonen will transfer from PK Keski-Uusimaa to Bologna in Italy, signing a three-year deal with an option to extend, for an undisclosed fee.
 He is registered as a youth academy player.

+Club career

+After occasionally appearing on the Bologna senior team's bench in the 2025–26 season, he started the 2026–27 season with the senior squad.

 International career

 Happonen was part of the Finland U16 squad that won the friendly tournament Baltic Cup in July 2023.

 On 4 October 2023, he was named in the Finland U17 squad in the 2024 UEFA European Under-17 Championship qualification tournament.
 In the tournament Finland drew with Ukraine and Germany 2–2 and 1–1, respectively, before winning Liechtenstein 3–0, placing 2nd in the group and advancing to the Elite round.